happy395/happy395/README.md

 - 👋 Hi, I’m @happy395, a data/research analyst.
 - 👀 I’m interested in providing data driven recommendations that will influence key business decisions.
+I'm currently learning R programming language to add to my skillset.
 - 🌱 I’m skilled in SQL, Python, PowerBI, Tableau, Microsoft Excel and web scraping.
-- 💞️ I’m looking to collaborate on data projects which catches my attention and solves real life problems.
+- 💞️ I’m looking to collaborate on data projects that solves real life problems.
 - 📫 Feel free to reach me at: okoduwahappy0@gmail.com

 <!---